Goodtimes-cos/goodtimes-notes/_articles/Data Structures and Algorithms.md

 and memory constraints aren't severe, using std::vector is a great choice.
 Furthermore, using std::vector guarantees it's heap-allocated, which can be useful in certain contexts.

+## Hash tables
+A Hash Table is a data structure which organises data using hash functions in order to support quick insertion and search.

+There are two kinds of hash tables:
+- The hash set, where no values may repeat,
+- A hash hap, where we store (key, value) pairs.

+The key idea of a Hash Table is to use a hash function to map keys to buckets.
+We decide which bucket the key should be assigned using a hash function.

+Ideally, a perfect hash function will be a one-to-one mapping between key and bucket, but this is often not possible.
+So, we must trade off the number of buckets to the capacity of a bucket.